What to do with an itchy dog

 Your vet will recommend the best and most effective product to treat your pet pooch and your home, and for ongoing prevention of fleas in the future.

 Want more information on the causes of itching in dogs?

-For expert advice on the possible causes of itching and scratching in dogs, get in touch with your vet.
+For expert advice on the possible causes of itching and scratching in dogs, get in touch with your vet or chat to a vet online using Online Vets.
 To find your nearest recommended vet or pet clinic, use our Find a Vet page.